weshebert20/mongoose-books-app/docs/sprint1.md

 ## 4. Wait a second.... what are modules :grey_question:

 We've already provided a `models/index.js` for you to use.
-If you take a look in there you should already see that it
+If you take a look in there you should already see that it:
   1. requires mongoose
-  1. connects to a book-app database
+  2. connects to a book-app database

 `index.js` will import each model and export an object called `exports` with keys representing each of our models.
 That way we can `require` the entire directory and get all of our models!